On an integral equation for the free-boundary of stochastic, irreversible investment problems: The optimal investment problem

-\begin{remark} Notice that when $\kappa = 0$ we fall into the classical Inada conditions which are satisfied, for example, by a Cobb-Douglas operating profit.
-In the case of a CES profit function of the form $\pi(x,c)=(x^{\frac{1}{n}} + c^{\frac{1}{n}})^n$, $n\geq 2$, (see Section \ref{CESsubsection} below) one has instead $\kappa = 1$. \end{remark}
+\begin{remark} Notice that when $\kappa= 0$ we fall into the classical Inada conditions which are satisfied, for example, by a Cobb--Douglas operating profit.
+In the case of a CES profit function of the form $\pi(x,c)= (x^{{1}/{n}} + c^{{1}/{n}})^n$, $n\geq2$ (see Section~\ref{CESsubsection} below), one has instead $\kappa= 1$. \end{remark}